Kubernetes Observability For Humans

 Finally, any fully observable environment must include application metrics.
-Each organization has to decide which of these help them best gauge performance and reliability relative to the business scope and objectives of each of their products and services.
+Each organization has to decide which of these helps them best gauge performance and reliability relative to the business scope and objectives of each of their products and services.

 Here are a few of the most important performance-related metrics that organizations should track.

 - Error Rates

 - Request Rate

 After you’ve identified which various logs and metrics you’d like to collect, you may also consider collecting traces.
 Traces allow you to map interactions between different services and resources to identify the root cause of a failure or event.

 Traces are relatively easy to collect for Kubernetes system components, though it does require some configuration and a 3rd party tool or two.
 Collection can be done with a tool like the OpenTelemetry Collector, or Jaeger, to route them to an appropriate tracing backend for storage, processing, and analysis.

 In terms of getting traces from applications, that will require some instrumentation on your part.
 You can achieve application-level tracing by implementing a distributed tracing library — such as OpenTracing — directly into your application’s code, or by using a service mesh.
 Both require significant development and implementation time, and their value may not prove worth the effort.

 As mentioned earlier, Kubernetes provides information about its state — essentially any change to any resource type — via the API logs.
 Though, without special tooling, reconstructing your cluster’s state from these logs may prove very difficult.
 The value of knowing your cluster’s state is greatly magnified when used in conjunction with logs, metrics, and other observability data.
 Together, they can give you a complete picture of the present and past, as well as insights into the future state of your cluster.

 Kubernetes’ components continually emit Events, which are essentially small messages that let you know what happens inside each moving part.
 Most people’s experience with Kubernetes events is from issuing the